dmcg/book/manuscript/Chapter_01_Spike.md

 Let's write some code to take a mixed prose and source file and write a Markdown version.
 I'm not entirely sure what that output should look like yet, but I'll know it when I see it.
 This is the sweet spot for [Approval Tests](http://approvaltests.com/), which will allow us to make rapid progress but at the same time know when something that used to work doesn't any more.

 When you run an Approval test it stores the output from the test, and compares it to a approved version of that output.
 If they differ, or if there was no approved version, the test fails.
-You could write this logic yourself, but I'll use the [OkeyDoke](https://github.com/dmcg/okeydoke) Approval Tests library, which integrates with JUnit through a `Rule`.
+You could write this logic yourself, indeed I have, so I'll use the [OkeyDoke](https://github.com/dmcg/okeydoke) Approval Tests library, which integrates with JUnit through a `Rule`.

 OK, time to write some code.